marcinofulus/jupyter4edu/augsburg/installation/nbgrader_local.md

 ```
 According to the option `-days`, the certificate will be valid for 365 days.
 The
 generated file `jupyterhub.pem` should be put in the directory `/etc/ssl/certs`
 while the file `jupyterhub.key` should be put in `/etc/ssl/private`.
+Moving files
+to these directories will typically require system administrator privileges which
+can be achieved by means of `sudo`.

 ## Setting up nbgrader for a course